 Inventory Issues in Fenway’s Apartment Rental Market

 The change in Real-time Availability Rate (RTAR)year-over-year in Greater Boston was 138.84%, while the year-over-year RTVR was 337.11%.
-However, the year-over-year increases in the actual City of Boston were much higher than the external Boston suburbs.
-Compared to last year, the City Boston areas saw a 142.42% increase in RTAR and a 422.83% increase in RTVR.
-This is much larger than the respective 131.66% RTAR and 230.77% RTVR increases in Boston’s suburbs.
+However, the year-over-year increases in the actual City of Boston were much higher than in the outer Boston suburbs.
+Compared to last year, the City of Boston area saw a 142.42% increase in RTAR and a 422.83% increase in RTVR.
+This is much larger than the 131.66% RTAR and 230.77% RTVR increases in Boston’s suburbs.

-Fenway had an astonishing 1020% increase in RTVR since last year, and this is on top of a 242.37% increase in RTAR.
+Fenway had an astonishing 1020% increase in RTVR since last year, which is on top of a 242.37% increase in RTAR.
 Due to this, apartments marked the 3rd biggest increase in RTAR and the 2nd biggest increase in RTVR.
 In both cases, the year-over-year increase in the neighborhood of Fenway was much higher.
-This higher than average increase is due to the reduced pool of university students renting in the area.
-Due to the pandemic, most students are attending their classes remotely until the Fall semester.
+This higher-than-average growth is due to the reduced pool of university students renting in the area.
+Due to the pandemic, most students attend classes remotely until Fall.

 Fenway Average Rent Prices Were Resilient Among the Turmoil

-The average change of rent prices year over year has been -7.02%, a major decrease since 2020.
-The decrease in Fenway’s average rent prices has affected all-size apartments balanced compared to many other parts of Boston.
+The average change in rent prices yearly has been -7.02%, a major decrease since 2020.
+The reduction in Fenway’s average rent prices has affected all-size apartments balanced compared to many other parts of Boston.

-Studio apartments marked the biggest decrease in rent with a change of -9.95%.
-From there on, the decrease in rent has been pretty similar with a decrease of -6.83% for 2 Bedroom apartments, a decrease of -7.40% for 3 Bedroom units and finally a negative change of -6.43% for 4 Bedroom units.
+Studio apartments marked the biggest decrease in rent, with a change of -9.95%.
+Since then, the rent reduction has been pretty similar, with a decline of -6.83% for 2 Bedroom apartments, a drop of -7.40% for 3 Bedroom units, and finally, a negative change of -6.43% for 4 Bedroom units.

-The pandemic has not resulted in a higher than average decrease in Fenway than in other town neighborhoods.
+The pandemic has not resulted in a higher–average decrease in Fenway than in other town neighborhoods.
 The Fenway average rent prices experienced the 9th largest percentage decrease in rent prices in all of Boston.
-Despite this, Fenway remains at the very top in terms of average rent, as the 6th most expensive neighborhood of Boston for someone to rent in.
+Despite this, Fenway remains at the very top regarding average rent, as the 6th most expensive neighborhood of Boston for someone to rent in.

 1. Bay Village apartments